Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 The career path of a Jet Ski mechanic can be an exciting one.
 If you have an eye for detail and a passion for water sports, this may be the perfect career for you.

 Becoming a Jet Ski mechanic requires a certain set of skills.
-Oftentimes, these can be obtained through a marine or motorcycle training program.
+These can often be obtained through a marine or motorcycle training program.
 This is a very hands-on career, so in addition to learning key concepts about Jet Skis and how they work, it’s important to gain real-world experience by working on these engines yourself.

-Keep reading to learn all about the career of a Jet Ski mechanic—the requirements, day-to-day responsibilities, salary and more.
+Keep reading to learn all about the career of a Jet Ski mechanic — the requirements, day-to-day responsibilities, salary outlook and more.1

 Before describing how to become a jet ski mechanic, let’s start with some definitions.